Genting Highlands Travel Guide: Everything You Want to Know

 In fact, many coaches have the same practice now by not stopping in Yong Peng.
-Expect about 1 to 2 toilet break.
+Expect about 1 to 2 toilet breaks.
 It would take longer to arrive at the hotels during the daytime due to heavier traffic.

 We had booked the room in First World Hotel for one extra night in advance and hence, we would be able to check-in immediately on arrival.
 Unfortunately, for the rest of the hotel guests who took the same coach with us, they were told to come back at 10 am that morning to get their room because the hotel rooms were fully booked.

-If there were rooms available, the hotel staffs might be able to give them a room immediately.
+If there were rooms available, the hotel staff might be able to give them a room immediately.
 Such practice was performed in the past but expect it to be always full house during peak season at First World Hotel.

 Hotel Room in First World Hotel at Genting Highlands (Standard Room)

 We had both the Standard and Deluxe Room for three nights stay in First World Hotel.
 The one night stay in Deluxe Room was given free to my parents as a voucher.
 Additionally, they used their Genting Reward Points to deduct 11 points per night to book another two more nights of Standard Room.

 The hotel staff was not able to upgrade all our three-night stays to Deluxe Room since we did not want to pay for better rooms, they decided to stick to Standard Room.
 It would cost RM 15.00 for any room request such as staying on the same floor, connecting room or room with a view.
 Expect to pay RM 30.00 for a specific request on room numbers.